The confluence of the Green (left) and Colorado (right) rivers on the final morning of my paddle adventure.

 “The first rule of being a river guide is to keep your shoes on your feet,” Lars said.
 “If you step on a stick and it goes through your foot, or you get even a simple infection, you’re getting helicoptered out.
 Trip’s over.
 What are you going to say to your clients then?”

 My shoulders fell.
 I had passed all previous swamper training exams, which had included tying tidy taut-line hitches, grilling Texas toast without burning it, digging up band-aids in the first aid kit, discouraging clients from making oven mitts around their hands with toilet paper, and pushing wet—and hopefully clean—butts over rocky steps in narrow side canyons.
 I was failing this quiz, though.
 Maybe I wasn’t cut out to be a river guide after all.
 Or maybe I’d find my way.
-One thing was sure: I wasn’t about to sit and wait for the other shoe to drop to find out.
+One thing was sure: I wasn’t about to sit and wait for the other shoe to drop.
 I picked up my left Croc and put it back on.

 Several more rounds of banter and beers passed, and finally conversation tapered off.
 Josh gave me a piggy-back partway back to my camp on the lower ledges.
 I hopped on one foot the rest of the way, too independent and too damn stubborn to let a higher-up carry me any farther.
 While I sat cross-legged on my canvas cot, I slid my left shoe into my dry bag so I wouldn’t lose it.
 Although I didn’t know what I’d do with a single shoe.
 Be half a river guide?

 Sleep came easily.
 Waking came sudden.
 In the middle of the night, a thunderous boom jolted me upright in bed.
 The river, twenty feet from my feet, sounded different.
 She no longer mumbled by.
 She raged and roared and thrashed.
 Trees snapped like toothpicks.
 Boulders smashed against boulders.
 The hardened sandstone underneath me shuddered.
 I flashed my headlamp toward the channel.
 The opaque green water had turned to blood.
 The river had flash-flooded, returning to her true self.
-This was what she looked like before 1963, when the Glen Canyon Dam upstream stripped the stream of sediment and changed the color of her waters.
+This was what she looked like before 1963, when the Glen Canyon Dam upstream stripped her of sediment and changed the color of her waters.
 In Spanish, “colorado” means “colored red.”

 I laughed aloud.
 I had no hope of getting my shoe back now.
 If it hadn’t drowned in Lava, the sudden torrent had chewed it into oblivion.
-I fell back asleep trusting Lars knew where the high water line was.
+I fell asleep again trusting Lars knew where the high water line was.

 PHOTO: Lars cooking up breakfast in the morning after the flash flood.
 Note the change in the color of the water from the photo above.
 Photo courtesy of Jacque Miniuk.